-So many clients contact us because their relationships have gotten out of their control.
-They feel hopeless and helpless because their romantic partner has total control and they have none.
+Being in control of your relationship is hard.
+And clients contact us because their relationships have gotten out of their control.
+They feel hopeless and helpless.
+Their romantic partners have total control and they have none.
 How did they lose control of their relationship in the first place?

 Questions to Ask When Dating